 We visited during January, and according to our driver, that’s one of the worst times to visit as only the field flowers are in bloom.
 Should you visit during the summer months (June through to September) the gardens will be much more colourful.

 Once inside we found that to be true, we could see that many flowers were in the process of trying to grow and the team behind Sirago Flower Gardens were using the time to renovate and update small parts of the grounds.

 We arrived at the gardens at around 10.00am, after visiting the Taoist Temple.
 The park was busy, but certainly not as busy as it was 30 minutes later when we went to queue for what I believe to be the main attraction at the gardens, the giant hands.

-If we had gone straight down to those upon our arrival we’d have queued less than five minutes, however as we wondered down, grabbing a drink, taking photos, we instead queued for around fifteen minutes.
+If we had gone straight down to those upon our arrival we’d have queued less than five minutes, however as we wandered down, grabbing a drink, taking photos, we instead queued for around fifteen minutes.

 Where To Eat Near Sirago Flower Garden

 Just outside Sirago Flower Garden, you’ll find a number of food stalls selling drinks and snacks.
 However, we (along with many other tourists we saw at Sirago Flower Garden) went to Cebu Tops Restaurant.

-Cebu Tops Resturant is a 15-minute drive from Sirago Flower Garden and provides an incredible panoramic view of the city while dining on a range of local dishes.
+Cebu Tops Restaurant is a 15-minute drive from Sirago Flower Garden and provides an incredible panoramic view of the city while dining on a range of local dishes.